apierson2002/RaspberryPi-Temperture-Sensor/README.md

 This python script uses the glob library to take the temperature with a connected sensor to the Raspberry Pi.
 The Request library and www.textbelt.com API were used to send a text to my boss when the cooler reaches a certain temperature.

-I have the Raspberry Pi set up to run the script as a startup service so it runs automatically.
+I have the Raspberry Pi set up to run the script automatically as a startup service.